elsoftwaredejuan/jenkins_cxx/README.md

 # Extra Stuff
  * setup-google-test.xml: Jenkins job for compiling and installing google test.
- * compile-hello-world.xml: Jenkins' job for testing all c++ infrastructure and for showing some tips for how to use all this stuff.
+ * compile-hello-world.xml: Jenkins job for testing all c++ infrastructure and for showing some tips for how to use all this stuff.